mlwigdahl/react-visual-calendar/README.md

 # react-visual-calendar

-React Visual Calendar is a responsive, tablet-based visual calendar web application designed to be used by children and by people with autism or other cognitive or developmental disabilities.
+React Visual Calendar is a responsive, mobile-first visual calendar web application designed to be used by children and by people with autism or other cognitive or developmental disabilities.

 Version: 0.0.0 -- At the moment this is an empty framework.